 Guest posting or guest blogging is the act of contributing a post or articles on other sites.

-It is one of the best ways to build links because you get a chance to earn links from high authority websites, by contributing to them.
+It is one of the best ways to build links for restaurant SEO because you get a chance to earn links from high authority websites, by contributing to them.